SJin765/class_AI4ML/README.md

 class : CAU, MachineLearning for AI

 ### Folders
-- week[1-16]: exercise notebook for each week
+- week[1-15]: exercise notebook or codes, for each week
 - Team project

 ### Textbook codes